From frequency-dependent models to frequency-independent enriched continua for mechanical metamaterials: A simple Cauchy model with frequency-dependent density and its enriched frequency-independent counterpart

 \subsection{Time domain models associated to the presented frequency-dependent model}

-In this section, we demonstrate how, \coran{starting from a frequency dependent model in the frequency domain,} we can derive various models in the time domain \coran{via suitable changes of variables and the use of the inverse time-Fourier transform.
-We will show that all these models in the time domain} yield the same frequency-dependent model when subjected to the time-Fourier transform.
-These \coran{time-dependent} models can either be interpreted as equivalent or distinct, depending on the perspective from which we examine them.
+In this section, we demonstrate how, starting from a frequency dependent model in the frequency domain, we can derive various models in the time domain via suitable changes of variables and the use of the inverse time-Fourier transform. \angcor{It is clear that, since our procedure is based on the introduction of auxiliary variables, this choice cannot be unique, thus implying the possibility of different time-dependent models.} \angcor{If one only considers the introduction of auxiliary variables to transform a frequency-dependent model into a frequency-independent micromorphic-type model, one could thus end up with a large number of models in the time domain.

+However, admissible macroscopic models in the time-domain must be mechanically consistent, so that from the many possible models one should select only those satisfying the following minimal requirements: \begin{enumerate} \item existence of an action functional, \item positive definiteness of the action functional, \item Conservation of the total energy (if the observed system is conservative), \item Galilean invariance. \end{enumerate} As a matter of fact, points 1) and 2) automatically imply that no creation of energy occurs in the considered mechanical system (thermodynamic consistency), while point 3) is a check that the candidate model does not have internal flows, since the conservation of the total energy must be always satisfied when considering non-dissipative systems.
+Finally point 4) guarantees that the elastic energy does not change when changing the observer.

+A macroscopic model in the time domain which verifies the aforementioned four properties can thus safely be considered to be well posed from a mechanical point of view.
+Imposing 1) and 2) drastically restricts the number of possible emerging models in the time domain.
+Indeed, it becomes quite difficult to identify auxiliary variables that give rise to suitable action functionals that are also positive-definite.
+However, the imposition of 1) and 2) is not sufficient to isolate a unique consistent macro-model.
+Imposing 3) ulteriorly restricts the set of possible macro-models, allowing to unveil models' imprecisions that would remain otherwise undetected.
+Imposing 4) is necessary and further reduces the number of possible models in the time domain.}

-Indeed, one could argue that they are equivalent because they yield the same dispersion relations through $\F_{x,t}$ when examined across the entire space-time $\R^3\times\R$, and because the well-posedness of one implies the well-posedness of the others.
+\angcor{ We will show that all these models in the time domain yield the same frequency-dependent model when subjected to the time-Fourier transform.
+Indeed, one could argue that those models in the time domain are equivalent because they yield the same dispersion relations through $\F_{x,t}$ when examined across the entire space-time $\R^3\times\R$, and because the well-posedness of one implies the well-posedness of the others.
 However, they may also exhibit distinct behaviors, such as differences in infinitesimal Galilean invariance or the conservation of total energy.
-This section is devoted to the exploration of these issues.
+This section is devoted to the exploration of these issues.}

 In particular, for the proposed frequency-dependent model \eqref{eq:poly_rho_freq_depe_negative}, we will derive two different PDE systems in the time domain using \coran{two distinct changes of variables and subsequently applying} $\F_{x,t}^{-1}$.
 The first model corresponds to a fourth-order system \coran{with only the displacement as unknown field}, while the second one corresponds to a second-order system with extra degrees of freedom with respect to the displacement alone.